Flight Attendant Suffers Medical Emergency, Passes Away Mid-Flight

 — People (@people) January 26, 2019

 “It’s been a long time since they asked for doctors to come to first class so I hope they’re okay,” she tweeted at the time.
 “First time I’ve ever had a flight diverted, somehow.
-Waiting for medics to board now.”
+Waiting for medics to board now,” she said.

 The airline shared a statement expressing its sorrow at the loss of Griffith, a beloved employee, and thanked those who tried in vain to attempt to save his life.

-“We are forever grateful for Emilie’s colleagues and good Samaritans on board who stayed by his side and provided extensive medical help.
+“We are forever grateful for Emile’s colleagues and good Samaritans on board who stayed by his side and provided extensive medical help.
 Emilie both loved and treasured his job at Hawaiian and always shared that with our guests.
-Our hearts are with Emilie’s family, friends and all those fortunate to have known him,” the statement said.
+Our hearts are with Emile’s family, friends and all those fortunate to have known him,” the statement said.

 People shared photos of a tribute that Griffith’s colleagues had created for him in the Hawaiian Airlines in-flight crew lounge at Daniel K. Inouye International Airport.
 They have been encouraged to write memories about their beloved co-worker in a spiral-bound notebook while gazing at fun photos of Griffith.
 Memorial candles and leis decorate the table along with greenery.
 In all of the photos, Griffith can be seen smiling, an example of someone who simply loved life.